“I am not giving up. I am just starting over.”

 Yet, I had grown tired of traveling economically.
 After listening to hundreds of students in my seminars, I wanted to stay in places that were a bit more luxurious and to have someone else organize some of my travels.

-In 2011, I suddenly found myself with the freedom to travel in a bit of comfort, style and do whatever I wanted without thinking too hard about the budget.
+In 2011, I suddenly found myself free to travel in a bit of comfort and do whatever I wanted without thinking too hard about the budget.
 (Though I spent around eight months of those five years traveling in volunteer/learning experiences, most of these experiences were inexpensive and featured modest accommodations).

 I never wanted to travel in absolute luxury for